If you want to run a remote team successfully, you have to make sure you address all of the small challenges that come with a virtual workplace.

 Very important when it comes to running remote teams.
 Scheduling meetings is even more important when you don’t see each other every day in the office.

 You could have one per week with the core team to talk about the tasks of the upcoming days.
 And one big meeting once per month with the entire team where you talk about the achievements, learnings and new plans.

-To keep the transparency up and the information flowing make sure everyone attends these meetings, write minutes and distributes them afterwards.
+To keep the transparency up and the information flowing, make sure everyone attends these meetings, writes minutes, and distributes them afterward.

 17. Consider Video Calls

 According to statistics by IMCCA, around 90% of questioned remote workers feel more connected to their team members through video calls.

 So if there is no chance to meet in person, video conferences are a great way for everyone to meet face to face and to feel the team spirit.
 When possible, try to implement video calls and conferences to strengthen social relationships.

 Are your team members based in the same region?
 That’s great!
 That gives you the chance to schedule live meetings every once in a while so everyone can meet in person.
 This is a welcoming exchange and it is always nice to talk to someone directly and see what that person is like in “real life”.

 If your team is spread across the world, it makes it more difficult.
 But if you have the budget, an offline event or retreat can do wonders for the team atmosphere.

 You could fly your team to a nice location and spend the day or a few days together with both private and business happenings, like team building games, introduction rounds, or a talk about the company’s mission, goals, and past achievements.